 The Climate Clock is based on the best available science and is updated each year to reflect the latest data by a team of leading climate scientists from around the world.
 Each year, we are able to show how close we are to the lower limit of the Paris temperature goal, and can measure whether we gained or lost time over the past year.

 Humanity has the power to add time to the Clock, but only if we work collectively and measure our progress against defined targets.

 THE NUMBERS ON THE CLOCK

-The Climate Clock answers the question: given the current rate of emissions and level of human-induced warming, and assuming the emissions trend over the past five years continues into the future, how long will it be before the remaining allowable emissions for 1.5 C are used up?
+The Climate Clock answers the question: given the current trend of global CO2 emissions and the level of human-induced warming, how long will it be until we emit enough to cause global temperatures to reach 1.5°C?

 CLOCK UPDATE HISTORY

 Seventh Update November 4, 2021

 Fifth Update December 12, 2019

 1.5°C date: December 1, 2034